Seravo/audgit/README.md

 > Audgit is for sysadmins what git is for developers.

 Documentation is an important part of any production system operations, yet it is way to often inaccurate, lagging behind and neglected.
 This is because writing documentation is boring, laboursome and the admin who writes the documentation does not immediately get any benefit from it.
-On the contraty time put on updating documentation is often away from actual sysadmin work.
+On the contrary time put on updating documentation is often away from actual sysadmin work.
 Audgit was designed to solve this.

 Typical work-flow (with 'screenshots')